rstudio/shinyuieditor/README.md

 ## Feedback

-Any thoughts or comments you have on the editor can come via email (nick.strayer@rstudio.com), the [github repo's issues.](https://github.com/rstudio/shinyuieditor/issues), or the RStudio slack channel `#shiny-ui-editor`.
+Any thoughts or comments you have on the editor can come via email (nick.strayer@rstudio.com) or the [github repo's issues.](https://github.com/rstudio/shinyuieditor/issues).

 The things most useful for feedback at this stage are: